danchoi/kindlefodder/README.md

 Go to the [Github issues page][issues] for this project to check if someone is working on the recipe you had in mind.
 If not, post a Github issue saying that you're working on this recipe and give it the "recipe in progress" label.
-This will help prevent too unnecessary duplication of effort.
+This will help prevent unnecessary duplication of effort.

 [issues]:https://github.com/danchoi/docs_on_kindle/issues